NoahLerner/Java-Webserver/README.txt

 Please make sure that "pom.xml" is in the package so you get all the dependencies.

-The project is represents a partial solution (does not fulfill all the technical requirements) for the Fyber Junior Software Engineer challenge.

 Indeed, the project was complex.
 Solving this project exposed me to the following new technologies & concepts:

 * Apache Tomcat
 * Spring Boot
 * Spring MVC